• Skip to primary navigation

 To prevent this, use only the bright yellow outer layer of the peel and stop grating before reaching the white pith.

-As an alternative, you can also buy pre-made lemon zest from most grocery stores if you don’t have fresh lemons on hand.
+As an alternative, you can also buy pre-made lemon zest from most grocery stores if you need a lemon zest vs juice comparison for convenience.

 In addition to its culinary uses, lemon zest also has health benefits due to its high concentration of antioxidants and anti-inflammatory properties.